shreeviknesh/Sudoku/README.md

 # Sudoku Solver
-A C++ GUI Sudoku application that initializes a random sudoku, checks if the solution is correct and solved the sudoku if necessary.
+A C++ GUI Sudoku application that initializes a random sudoku, checks if the solution is correct and solves the sudoku if necessary.